Confessions of an Altruistic Asshole

 For the record, I have never made a habit of crying in bars.
 In fact, at that point I hadn’t cried at all since September 11th.
-I left clinging to my denial and my hardhat, and cried uncontrollably all the way home and for hours afterwards until I passed out.
+I left clinging to my hardhat and my denial, and cried for hours afterwards until I passed out.
 I fell asleep that night, as I often did, on a mattress in my living room watching CNN.
 I told myself he didn’t understand, he had misunderstood.
 Of course his grandmother was not what I meant and he was being unfair.
 I was one of the good guys.

 But he’d rattled me in a way that only a good friend can rattle you.
 And there are few things more inwardly painful than being torn down off your high horse to realize that you are, in fact, the asshole.